 Portraits can be created from one or a few photos.
 The best reference photos are ones that clearly show the subject of your portrait with as many details as possible.

-High resolution images are best for me to work from.
+High resolution images or printed photos are best for me to work from.
 The clearer your photo is, the better a completed portrait will look.
 If reference photos are not clearly in focus I cannot see (and draw) what you already know.